ChristianSi/lytspel/INSTALL-USE.md

 ## Installation

-To install the Lytspel converter, two steps are needed:
+To install the Lytspel converter locally, two steps are needed:

 1. Make sure you have `pip3` (sometimes just called `pip`), the Python package installer for Python 3, on your system.